k-sareen/mmtk-art/README.md

 For example, currently the write barrier is a full call into MMTk even for the fast-path.

 There are also major features missing from MMTk currently such as the ability to return free pages back to the operating system, which is obviously a key requirement for mobile devices.
+MMTk can also be brittle as it currently does not deal with `mmap` failures.
+These `mmap` failures can arise from the JIT-compiler allocating JIT-ted code into MMTk's address space.